 Your prescription drug benefits for both Tiers cover flu shots and other vaccinations 100%, subject to the mandates of the Affordable Care Act (ACA), when you go to a retail pharmacy.
 You’ll need to show the pharmacist your Optum Rx ID card.
 We recommend contacting your local pharmacy before you go to make sure the vaccination(s) that you want are available and to check if you need to make an appointment.
 Just about all major retail pharmacy chains are in the Optum Rx network.
 You can visit Optum’s website or call them at (800) 797-9791; TTY 711 for more information.

-Flu Shots and Vaccines Covered by Cigna
+Flu Shots and Vaccines Covered by Cigna/Kaiser HMO Plans

 Some of the major participating in-network retail pharmacies with Cigna include Walgreens, Rite Aid, Duane Reade, Costco, etc. For a complete list, review this flier from Cigna that lists other participating pharmacies that are in-network with Cigna.
 For a complete list of in-network providers, including locating retail pharmacies, please visit www.mycigna.com.